KroFunk/CandyStats/README.md

 The user facing website should give good insights but the plan is to also provide an API.

 # Finished features
-1. Drag and Drop log upload (multi files at once!)
+1. Drag and Drop log upload (multiple files at once!)
 2. Basic global stat extraction
+3. Basic player stats and graphs
+4. Basic Scoring System
-3. Global leader board (currently working from K:D)
+5. Global leader board

 # Currently working on
 1. Processing logs
 2. CandyStat configuration (for end user admins)
-3. Game session (log file) management
+3. Game session (log file) management/filtering
-4. Scoring System

 # Not currently working on
 1. Logins.
 (Probably one of the last things I will look at)